buptlee/yygh_parent/README.md

    1. Open the project through intellij
    2. Install `Spring Initializr and Assistant`
    3. Restart the Intellij and you are good to go
+   4. You should find all application configurations in the `Run/Debug Configurations` window
+   5. Run those configurations one by one to start all services.
+   6. Once the services get started, you can open nacos to see how the running services
+   7. You can also test each service through swagger page.
+### Test through swagger page
+   1. Open Browser and enter the following address `http://localhost:8201/swagger-ui.html`
+   2. Each service owns its own port, you can find the port number in each services `application.properties` file.
+The file locates in `${serviceName}/src/main/resources/application.properties`